 The subject property is zoned Downtown Commercial (CD).
-The building operated as a commercial clothing store from 1924 to 1930 and then as a bank and office building 1931 to 1981.
-It is currently vacant.
-Surrounding land uses include a large commercial and apartment buildings directly to the north, public parks to the east and west, and a parking garage to the south.
+The building operated as a bank and office building from its construction in 1913 until 1981.
+Since 1999 it has operated as a retail space and apartment building.
+Surrounding land uses include a large office building directly to the north, public parks to the east and west, and a parking garage to the south.